 Merv 8filters have a high capacity rating and are suitable for light to medium use.

-Maintain better airflow, provide good filtration and retain a lot of dust.
-They do a great job capturing allergens such as pollen, dust mites, large pet dander, carpet fibers, dog hair, cat hair, and even human hair.
-Choose this option if you want better filtration than what you'll find in the store for the same price.
-MERV 11 filters are slightly superior to MERV 8 filters.
+They maintain good airflow, provide good filtration and retain a lot of dust.
+They are great for capturing allergens such as pollen, dust mites, large pet dander, carpet fibers, dog hair, cat hair, and even human hair.

 MERV 11filters are slightly better than MERV 8 filters.
 They capture additional contaminants in your home, such as mold spores, lung-damaging dust, most bacteria, self-emitting particles, hairspray particles, and some insecticide dust and smoke particles.

 If there are smokers in the home or people with compromised immune systems, MERV 11 or higher should be chosen.
 When choosing an air filter for your HVAC system, it may seem like a good idea to buy the filter with the highest MERV rating.
 However, in most cases, you should use a filter in the range of 5-8.The reason is that filters with a high MERV rating will have the smallest pores for air to pass through which can make it difficult for the HVAC system to push air through the filter and reduce system performance.

 MERV 13air filters are considered the best overall for residential HVAC systems and are used in schools to provide clean learning environments for their students and staff.